Healthy Homes Assessment Mount Cook

 Insulation Mount Cook

-A well-insulated house will help to control condensation and lessen the likelihood of mould and dampness and it will make it easier to allow the home to retain the heat.
+A well-insulated house can reduce condensation and reduce the chances of dampness and mould, and it will make more easy to the house to hold warmth.

-The "R" signifies thermal resistance, and it is a measurement of how well the insulation resists heat flow.
-The more high the R-value, better the insulation.
+The "R" signifies thermal resistance, and is a measure of how well the insulation resists heat flow.
+The more R-value is higher, the more effective the insulation.

 Find out all the details about the Healthy Homes insulation quality.